-There was also quite a bit of action on Decatur Street in front of Jackson Square where the NFL was setting up for the big kick-off party taking place a couple of days later.
+There was also quite a bit of action on Decatur Street in front of Jackson Square, where the NFL was setting up for the big kick-off party taking place a couple of days later.
 There’s no shortage of reminders down there that the New Orleans Saints won the Super Bowl last year.

 Some of the pictures above – celebrating Katie’s birthday in New Orleans, there was a round of shots with the whole family at midnight.
 We found a grasshopper beating the heat at one of the souvenir stores, chillin’ on one of the t-shirts, and I don’t know what’s up with all those blue dog paintings, but not only was one shop full of them, you’d see that dog everywhere.
-I’ll have to look that up sometime.